Everything You Need to Know About Marriott’s Voyage Program

 Max is intrigued — could this be the perfect first step in Max’s career? — and heads back to their apartment and applies for the program.

-A mere 15-minutes later, Max gets an email prompt to complete the video interview portion.
+First, Max will get an email prompt to complete the video interview portion.
 Still looking sharp from the career fair and feeling inspired, Max goes for it and records answers to questions like, “Why are you a fit for this role?” and clicks submit.

 Now exhausted but psyched for what’s to come, Max calls it a night.

-After that, the recruiter schedules a virtual interview for a few days later — thank goodness, because Max (an admitted hospitality newbie) needs time to research and prepare.
+After that, the recruiter schedules a virtual interview for a few days later — thank goodness, because Max needs time to research and prepare, searching tips on STAR interviews online.
 Max has also never used Microsoft Teams before, so they practice a few times with their roommate to get the lighting and background just right.

 That preparation pays off, and Max crushes the interview.

 Just one week later… Max has an offer!
 The position: An F&B Voyager at a beach-adjacent hotel, just as requested!
-Wow, a real, full-time job at a Fortune 500 company with salary, benefits and full relocation support — Marriott is even introducing Max to other Voyagers in the new city for potential future roommates.
+Wow, a real, full-time job at a Fortune 500 company with salary, benefits and a relocation bonus — Marriott is even introducing Max to other Voyagers in the new city for potential future roommates.
 Max accepts.

 It’s only October and graduation isn’t until May — and Max already has an actual, grown-up job lined up.
 Life is good.